 Before giving his rousing speech, Lincoln stopped by Brady’s New York City studio where he was photographed by Brady for the first time

 Lincoln’s Funeral Procession Through NYC

-On the 25th, the casket proceeded up Broadway to 14th Street where a young Teddy Roosevelt watched from his window, across to Fifth Avenue and then up to 34th Street where the Hudson River Railroad transported him along to his next destination.
+On the 25th, the casket proceeded up Broadway to 14th Street where a young Teddy Roosevelt watched from his window, across Fifth Avenue, and then up to 34th Street where the Hudson River Railroad transported him to his next destination.

 On April 27, 1892, what would have been Grant’s seventieth birthday, President Benjamin Harrison laid the cornerstone for the permanent tomb.
 The tomb, the exterior of which was modeled after the Mausoleum at Halicarnassus and the interior of which was modeled after Les Invalides, was dedicated five years later to the day.
 Grant’s Tomb, which was unfinished according to its original plan, is currently run by the National Park Service.